use-cardano/use-cardano/README.md

 #### Reverse Proxy

+When running the project locally, the examples site will be served on localhost:3000.

 Some wallet providers (gerowallet) will not inject itself in the CIP-0030 web bridge if the page is not served over https.
-To get around this, the site is served over a reverse proxy using [localtunnel](https://www.npmjs.com/package/localtunnel) in development mode.
+To get around this, the site is also served over a reverse proxy using [localtunnel](https://www.npmjs.com/package/localtunnel) in development mode.
 The proxied site will launch automatically in your default browser, and you will be informed that it's being proxied and prompted to continue.

 ### Example app